kicsiffelho/cake_factory/README.md

 - Order any cake you would like

-- If you change your mind you can cancel your order anytime
+- Cancel your order anytime

 - Give feedback about the cake